 The Carruth Center does not guarantee coverage and/or the ability to gain coverage of services.
 We are a fee-for-service facility and families are responsible for all payments.
 As a fee-for-service facility, we are considered out-of-network, and therefore, ask that families act as the liaison for any direct communication with their insurance companies to determine coverage.

-The Carruth Center provides clients with invoices/services provided forms that include necessary codes, and clinician and facility information for convenience and ease of filing claims.
+The Carruth Center provides clients with itemized statement/services provided forms that include necessary codes, and clinician and facility information for convenience and ease of filing claims upon request.

 The Carruth Center cannot accept payment from insurance companies.
 This creates an accounting error as it would reflect double payment.
 All checks issued to Carruth are returned to the insurance company with a request to issue payment to the family.
 We will notify the families when this occurs.